oracle-livelabs/oic/oic-gen3/features-2024/events/introduction/introduction.md

 * Language-agnostic and protocol-agnostic, which makes it straightforward and fast to integrate Pub/Sub into your tech stack.
 * Asynchronous, event-driven communication that’s ideal for realtime, low-latency app

-## When should you use the Pub/Sub pattern?
+## Task 3: When should you use the Pub/Sub pattern?

 * Pub/Sub’s loose coupling, asynchronous nature, and inherent scalability make it an excellent solution for distributed systems with a high and fluctuating number of publishers and subscribers.
 You can use Pub/Sub for many different purposes, such as:
 * Sending event notifications.